 From copywriting to editing, there’s plenty of rewarding opportunities for writers seeking to use their skills and talents for in-house positions.
 Simply scroll down and click on a job that interests you, to learn more, or find the answers for all your burning questions about becoming a writer in the FAQs below.

-- Editor, Sydney NSW
+- Features Writer – that’s life!, Sydney NSW

-- Content Writer, Melbourne VIC
+- Creative Writer, Melbourne VIC

-- Lead Content Writer, Melbourne City Centre VIC
+- Creative Writer, Melbourne VIC

-- Digital Content Writer, Sydney NSW
+- Content Editor & Senior Writer, Sydney NSW

 Freelancers and writers worldwide will also love our list of Online Jobs, which require only an internet connection to get going.